ethersphere/swarm-docs/contents/incentivization.rst

 Fraud risks
 -----------
 Of course, the design with individual peer databases means that nodes can alter their database and pretend to have different balances to other nodes.
 The simplicity of this mutual accounting though effectively significantly limits fraud, as if node A modifies its entry with B, it has only a local effect, as it can not trigger B to send it a cheque or to force it to do any action.
 Normal behavior is to disconnect a node in this case.
 However, we want to make it clear that a node can lose funds up to the disconnect threshold amount due to freeriders.

+Another possibility is that a node does not initiate a settlement after he crosses the payment threshold with a peer.

 .. note::